-It pains me that some of my friends and even my own mother struggled to find enough things to do in just one day in Helsinki.
+It pains me that some of my friends and even my own mother struggled to find what to do in Helsinki in one day.
 If only they’d asked me; I’ve been to Finland’s capital thrice (four times now, as of December 2017) and it has a special place in my heart.
 As my itinerary below […]

 The upside of the mediaeval Roman Catholic Church’s immense wealth was its ability to support hundreds of artists, including masters of painting and sculpture, like Raphael, Michelangelo, Caravaggio and Bernini.
 Many of the basilicas and churches that house their work still cost nothing to visit today.
 There are close to 1,000 of them in the […]